shhossain/computer_science/Algorithms/Divide and Conquer/readme.md

 ## Advantages of Divide and Conquer

 - Divide and Conquer tend to successfully solve one of the biggest problems, such as the Tower of Hanoi, a mathematical puzzle.
-It is challenging to solve complicated problems for which you have no basic idea, but with the help of the divide and conquer approach, it has lessened the effort as it works on dividing the main problem into two halves and then solve them recursively.
+It is challenging to solve complicated problems for which you have no basic idea, but with the help of the divide and conquer approach, it has lessened the effort as it works on dividing the main problem into two halves and then solving them recursively.

 - This algorithm is much faster than other algorithms.